 - Electricity periodic table

-What is electrical conductivity?
+What is electrical conductivity in chemistry?

 Electrical conductivity is the capability of a substance to conduct the electric current due to the presence of free electrons without changing the composition of the substance.Definition of electrical conductivity